Hi, I'm Ummi

 I’m a very light packer.
 I don’t carry a tent or sleeping bag with me.
 For a typical trip (ranging from 4 days to 4 weeks), I only carry a 25L backpack and a small sling bag.
 I never check in my luggage.
 I have never owned a suitcase.

-I like staying at home.
-There are just so many things to do that I don’t understand why people keep asking me if I’m not bored staying at home.
-I’d have several projects going on at the same time — cross-stitch, knitting, drawing, calligraphy, scrapbooking, 1000-piece jigsaw puzzles.
-I also have a ukulele and a foldable keyboard piano that have been sitting in the corner for years because I hadn’t had the time to learn them.
-Recently I learnt to bake (because we ran out of cooking gas, and I had to resort to using the electric oven).
-But mostly, I love reading and writing.
-Sometimes I force myself to go running to keep fit.
+I’d have several projects going on at the same time — cross-stitch, knitting, drawing, calligraphy, scrapbooking, 1000-piece jigsaw puzzles, succulents, handmade candles.
+I also have a ukulele and a foldable keyboard piano that have been sitting in the corner for years because I haven’t had time to learn them.

 I often ask myself this question too.
 And I think it all boils down to three reasons: